tudormunteanu/pact-mobile-preso/README.md

 # Sample iOS Swift consumer and ruby provider.
 This is a demonstration project for using the [Swift Pact library](https://github.com/DiUS/pact-consumer-swift).

+This fork contains an update for Xcode 9.4 and Swift 4.1 as well as replacing Carthage with CocoaPods.

 ### To build and run Pact Swift Tests
-The application uses Carthage for building library dependencies.
-If you are not familiar with carthage, see [Carthage](https://github.com/Carthage/Carthage) for more details.

 * Install the pact mock service gem (required for running the iOS Pact tests).
 ```
 gem install pact-mock_service -v 0.9.0